gbif/data-blog/content/post/2026-08-20-rgbif-colxr-preparation/index.md

 rcol::col_usage("Q2M4")
 ```

+## pygbif Moving to COL XR

+**pygbif** is also planned to move to using the **COL Extended Release** as the default taxonomy in an upcoming release, but the timeline is not yet finalized.

+Stay tuned for announcements about the pygbif release timeline and migration guide.

 ### Feedback or questions

 If you have any feedback or questions about the upcoming changes in rgbif 3.9.0, please reach out to the [rgbif GitHub repository](https://github.com/ropensci/rgbif/issues/895).